 For all other students, if you have had experience comparable to the listed requisite, you may enroll.
 Transcripts or proof of completion of a requisite course is not required for visiting Summer Sessions students.

-College of Letters and Science students, graduate students, and visiting non-UCLA students may take a maximum of 18 units per summer.
+College of Letters and Science students, both undergraduate and graduate, may take a maximum of 18 units per summer.
 All other UCLA students may take a maximum of 16 units.

 If you wish to exceed your study load limit, you must obtain approval from your respective school or college.